HappyPotatoHead/projectgarden/content/AI & Deep Learning/Offline Signature Verification.md

 To test the fine-tuned model, I evaluated it using SuperGradients `trainer.test`.
 I configured the evaluation metrics to calculate Mean Average Precision (`mAP`) at an Intersection over Union (`IoU`) threshold of 0.5, a standard metric for object detection accuracy.

 Beyond quantitative metrics, I also validated the model's performance qualitatively by generating predictions on individual images from the test set.
 This involved feeding images into the fine-tuned model and visualising the predicted bounding boxes.

->[!BUG] Unfortunately
->The model works, but I forgot to save an example, and the library is bugged.
->
->So, I will link the [kaggle notebook](https://www.kaggle.com/code/jimding/yolo-nas-model)

 ### Extracting Signatures